Chieze-Franklin/slack-stack-overflow/README.md

 A very simple Slack integration that allows you to search Stack Overflow right from within Slack.

-This project makes use of the [Stack Exchange](http://api.stackexchange.com/docs) to fetch the best responses for users' requests.
+This project makes use of the [Stack Exchange API](http://api.stackexchange.com/docs) to fetch the best responses for users' requests.

 ### Getting it up and running